For most application developers, the database is an altar of demon gods best left unapproached. But it need not be that way!

 This is probably the most interesting part of how MySQL works and getting it right means making your app several times faster!

 MySQL is a multi-threaded server.
-That means, every time there’s a new connection to the MySQL server, it opens a new thread with the connection data and passes off a handle to it to the client (just in case you’re wondering what a thread is, see this).
+That means, every time there’s a new connection to the MySQL server, it opens a new thread with the connection data and passes off a handle to it to the client (Read this article if you’re wondering what is a thread).
 The client then sends all queries over this thread and receives results.
 This leads us to ask a natural question: how many threads can MySQL spin up?
 The answer lies in the next section.

 No program in a computer system can open as many threads as it wants.
 The reason is twofold: 1) Threads cost memory (RAM), and the operating system just won’t allow you to go berserk and eat up all of it.
 2) Managing, say, a million threads is a massive task on its own, and if the MySQL server could create that many threads, it would die trying to deal with the overhead.